chapman-cs510-2017f/cw-09-logan-julie/README.md

 ## Assessment

-This classwork overall wasn't too challenging.
+This classwork overall wasn't that challenging.
 It took us a little while to figure out how to make and run our files.
 The changes to the algorithm were simple.
 This was a simple intro to C.

 ## Honor Pledge